enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 This notion is closely related to _[Disruptive Innovation](http://blog.enabled.com.au/mass-disruption/)_; in a sense that customers are not consuming existing products, because they are either too complex or expensive for the job to be done.

-For instance, online learning has proliferated in response to the non-consumption of expensive, highly structured higher education courses.
+For instance, online learning has proliferated due to the non-consumption of traditional university courses.
+Two market segments exhibit this.
+One is people who think university degrees offer too much more than their needs.
+The other is those who can’t afford the expensive courses.

+Hence, online learning has disrupted traditional higher education offerings by making education more accessible to those who are not consuming the latter.

 ## Jobs can evolve over time